 Judith Jamison, one of Ailey's chief dancers, became the Company's director after Ailey's death and led the company for 22 years.
-In July 2011, Robert Battle became the company's new artistic director.
-Today, he continues Ailey's commitment to bring dance back to the people.
+Robert Battle then served as the company's artistic director from 2011-2023.
+Today, Associate Artistic Director Matthew Rushing continues Ailey's commitment to bring dance back to the people.

+Dance Context

-Dance Context: Revelations
+Revelations